r-archer37/faust_kafka_demo/README.md

         print(message)
 ```

 In this block everything after `for` is trivial, so let's instead focus on the top two lines which contain more exotic syntax. `async` tells us that this is a python loop/function that can be executed in parallel with other async python.
-The details of this are beyond the scope of this article (see: [asyncio](https://docs.python.org/3/library/asyncio.html)), but our program can to listen to many topics at once, so processing messages in parallel can be handy.
+The details of this are beyond the scope of this article (see: [asyncio](https://docs.python.org/3/library/asyncio.html)), but our program can listen to many topics at once, so processing messages in parallel can be handy.
 The function name and input variable are arbitrary names.
 The decorator on the function `@app.agent(input_stream)` means that this function will be an instance of `faust.Agent` on the app topic we called `input_stream`.
 That is, messages coming from that stream will be routed to this function, letting us iterate over an indefinite series of messages.

 ```python
 input_stream = app.topic('example_kafka_topic')